-There is reliable proof that spectacles were a late 13th-century Italian development.
+It is believed that eyeglasses were first created by Salvino D'Armati in Italy during the 13th century.
+While we credit Salvino with this invention, it is more likely that glasses were developed by many people in late 13th-century Italy.
 The first pair of what we would consider eyeglasses appeared in the late 1200s in Pisa, Italy, and looked more like two small magnifying glasses (made with convex-shaped glass) riveted together at the top of their handles.

-English Franciscan Friar Roger Bacon wrote about the scientific principles of corrective lenses in 1266, but there's no evidence he applied that knowledge to creating eyeglasses.
+Other famous inventors who can lay claim to the creation of eyewear include English Franciscan Friar Roger Bacon, who wrote about the scientific principles of corrective lenses in 1266.
 And before that, around the year 1000, an Arabian mathematician at Cairo called Alhazen authored optical-themed works which earned him the moniker The Father of Modern Optics.

 You might have heard that Benjamin Franklin invented eyeglasses, but it's clear they had already been around for some 400 years by the 1700s when Ben Franklin was living.
 Franklin is credited for inventing bifocals in the mid-1700s.
 He split one lens in half, with the upper part being made for distance viewing and the lower part for near viewing.
 Franklin wrote to London philanthropist George Whatley in May 1785, "As I wear my own glasses constantly, I have only to move my eyes up or down, as I want to see distinctly far or near, the proper glasses being always ready."

-No one knows when the first pair of eyeglasses were created, but we know the grinding technology to make simple magnifiers existed from the year 1000 AD, especially in regions where glass was already being produced (including Northern Italy).
+While we don't have an exact date for the invention of eyeglasses, most historians believe they were created in Northern Italy between 1000 and 1250 A.D.
+The technology for grinding simple magnifiers existed since the year 1000 AD, especially in regions where glass was already being produced (including Northern Italy).
 Between 1000 and 1250, reading stones were used as magnifying glasses that you could lay over your manuscript to enlarge the letters as you read.
 The earliest depiction of glasses in a work of art appears in a 1352 Treviso Cathedral fresco painted by Tommaso de Modena.

 Two monks in Italy, however, hailed the new invention of eyeglasses a few decades earlier.
 Monks Giordano da Rivalto and Alessandro Della Spina mentioned eyeglasses in a sermon on February 23, 1306.
 Giordano stated, “It is not yet twenty years since there was found the art of making eyeglasses which make for good vision, one of the best arts and most necessary that the world has.”
 He is credited for coining the term occhiale, which means eyeglasses.